UMD-CS-STICs/389Lfall17/lectures/lecture-01/aws.md

 - What happens if you overestimate?
 You're paying for capacity that you don't need.
 - Cloud computing abstracts away this process of setting up infrastructure -- servers, power, cooling, storage, routers, etc. This is known as Infrastructure as a Service (IaaS).
 - Many providers also make available other services beyond IaaS, like software-as-a-service (SaaS) such as Polly (text -> speech) or platform-as-as-service (PaaS) such as Elastic Beanstalk (like Heroku).
-- If they are condusing, think build IaaS, buy SaaS, and deploy onto PaaS.
+- If they are confusing, think build IaaS, buy SaaS, and deploy onto PaaS.
 - Providers benefit from economies of scale of these services, and those benefits are usually passed on to the consumer.
 - Providers also usually make it possible to deploy globally.
 - Significantly reduces the initial capital required to get started on an idea.
 This has been key for startup innovation, since it enables entrepreneurs to conduct experiments where they only pay for the capacity that they use, rather than having to predict usage without any data.
 If the experiment fails, the entrepreneur can move on.